zeroN1/conductive-backend-test/README.md

 2. For each, there are pointers `lo` and `hi`

 3. Once the search loop exits, in this case `lo` > `hi`, specifically `lo = hi+1`.
 This position is known as the indexing point (or where the entry should have been if it was present).
 So that means entries at `lo` and `hi` are on either side of the search key and based on lexicographic ordering, are the closest ones to the search key

+## Other Information

+The name of the CSV file is hard coded into both scripts.
+To change, change the variable `fname` in the script.